MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/remote-debugging/index.md

 Use the following tips to help you verify that your software is set up correctly.

 *   If your development machine is running Windows, try manually installing the USB drivers for your Android device.
-For more information, navigate to [Install OEM USB Drivers](https://developer.android.com/tools/extras/oem-usb.html).
+For more information, see [Install OEM USB Drivers](https://developer.android.com/tools/extras/oem-usb.html).
 *   Some combinations of Windows and Android devices (especially Samsung) require additional settings.
-For more information, navigate to [DevTools Devices does not detect device when plugged in](https://stackoverflow.com/questions/21925992).
+For more information, see [DevTools Devices does not detect device when plugged in](https://stackoverflow.com/questions/21925992).

 If the **Allow USB Debugging** prompt isn't displayed on your Android device, try: